nanostores/vue/README.md

 ### Store state

-Subscribes to store changes and returns reactive store state.
+Subscribe to store changes and use reactive store state.

 ```vue
 <template>